cacaogithu/FEMOTTA/docs/PRD.md

 ## 1. Executive Summary

 ### 1.1 Product Overview
 The Multi-Brand AI Marketing Image Editor is a professional, multi-tenant SaaS platform that revolutionizes marketing image production through AI-powered automation.
-The platform allows marketing teams to upload campaign briefs (PDF, DOCX, or text) and product images, which are then instantly transformed into polished marketing assets using the Wavespeed Nano Banana API.
+The platform allows marketing teams to upload campaign briefs (PDF, DOCX, or text) and product images, which are then instantly transformed into polished marketing assets using Google Gemini Image API (models: gemini-2.5-flash-image and gemini-3-pro-image-preview).

 ### 1.2 Product Vision
 To become the industry-leading solution for AI-powered marketing image production, delivering measurable ROI through time savings, consistency, and quality while maintaining brand integrity across multiple sub-brands and teams.